Guides

 Tank Size 10 gallons

-Includes LED hood, filter, heater, net, food
+Includes LED hood, QuietFlow filter, 50W heater, net, food, conditioner

 Dimensions 20.25 x 10.5 x 12.56 in

-Filter Type Internal QuietFlow
+Filter Type QuietFlow LED Pro Power Filter

-• LED hood provides adequate lighting
+• LED hood provides solid illumination without high energy use

-• Preset heater maintains stable temperature
+• 50W preset heater maintains guppy-safe temperature automatically

-Check Price on Amazon
+Check Price on Amazon →

 Filtration

-Tetra Whisper Air Pump
+Tetra Whisper Air Pump (Up to 40 Gallon)

-Tetra Whisper Air Pump
+Tetra Whisper Air Pump (Up to 40 Gallon)

 Best Air Pump